-The FHWA Florida Division uses the Stewardship and Oversight Agreement, Section V, to delegate some local project oversight to FDOT for well-qualified local agencies.
+The FHWA Florida Division uses Section V of the Stewardship and Oversight to delegate some project oversight to FDOT.
 The FDOT, in turn, delegates some responsibilities to local agencies through the Local Agency Program.
-The FHWA, in cooperation with the CO TSM&O Program, performs annual assessments as prescribed in the agreement.

-3.1.2 Roadway Projects with Intelligent Transportation Systems Components
+FHWA's project delegations and oversight requirements are included in Section VIII and Attachment A; FHWA's program oversight and approval requirements are described in Section X and Attachment B. FHWA's oversight and approval requirement for FDOT manuals, operating agreements, and other control documents are defined in the Agreement in Section X and Attachment C.3.1.2 Roadway Projects with Intelligent Transportation Systems Components.

 The SE process is typically discussed with ITS deployment projects in mind.
-However, projects, such as roadway construction or maintenance projects with ITS components (for example, ITS devices such as adaptive or interconnected traffic signal systems, closed-circuit television cameras, or dynamic message signs), shall have, at a minimum, a SE analysis and use the SE process for the ITS components, if required, based on risk assessment (see Section 1.5) and as described in 23 CFR, Part 940.11.
+However, projects, such as roadway construction or maintenance projects with ITS components (for example, ITS devices such as adaptive or interconnected traffic signal systems, closed-circuit television cameras, or dynamic message signs), shall have, at a minimum, a SE analysis and use the SE process for the ITS components, if required, based on risk assessment (see Section 1.5).

-District TSM&O Program Engineers and PMs (FDOT or Local Agencies)

-For such projects, PMs shall recognize requirements in 23 CFR, Part 940.11 apply to federally funded projects containing ITS components.
-PMs shall work with the District TSM&O Program Engineers to ensure (a) the SE analysis is conducted for the ITS portion of the project, (b) the SE process is used for the same ITS portion, if justified, based on risk assessment (or if required by the District TSM&O Program Engineer, and (c) the ITS elements of the project are consistent with, and adhere to the RITSA on these projects.
+District TSM&O Program Engineers and PMs (FDOT or Local Agencies) For such projects, PMs shall recognize requirements in this procedure apply to federally funded projects containing ITS components.
+PMs shall work with the District TSM&O Program Engineers to ensure (a) the SE analysis is conducted for the ITS portion of the project, (b) the SE process is used for the same ITS portion, if justified, based on risk assessment (or if required by the District TSM&O Program Engineer), and (c) the ITS elements of the project are consistent with, and adhere to the RITSA on these projects.